Alexander Edler: Sweden and junior (2001–2006)

 Edler played at the under-17 level with his hometown district team of Jämtland in 2001 and 2002, competing at TV-pucken, a national Swedish tournament.
 In 2003–04, he joined the professional Jämtlands HF.
 He played with the club in Sweden's third-tier league, recording three goals and nine points in 24 games, while also appearing in six games for Jämtlands HF's junior team.

-Edler was largely unknown during his NHL Draft year, unranked by the NHL Central Scouting Bureau the entire season.
+Edler was largely unknown during his NHL entry draft year, unranked by the NHL Central Scouting Bureau the entire season.
 He was brought to the attention of the Vancouver Canucks by the team's head scout in Sweden, Thomas Gradin, who saw Edler playing with Jämtlands HF.
-Although Gradin would refer to the team's level of play as little more than "beer-league-calibre", he was impressed with Edler and encouraged Canucks management to draft him (Edler's number 23 with the Canucks would later be chosen by team trainers in honour of Gradin).
-The Canucks traded up in the 2004 NHL Entry Draft to acquire the Dallas Stars' third-round draft pick in exchange for their own third-round pick in the 2005 Draft, and used the pick to select Edler 91st overall.
+Although Gradin would refer to the team's level of play as little more than "beer-league-calibre", he was impressed with Edler and encouraged Canucks management to draft him.
+The Canucks traded up in the 2004 NHL entry draft to acquire the Dallas Stars' third-round draft pick in exchange for their own third-round pick in the 2005 NHL entry draft, and used the pick to select Edler 91st overall.
 The deal was made with the Stars in lieu of speculation that the Detroit Red Wings had a high interest in Edler and wanted to draft him in the third round as well.
 Detroit had discovered Edler in Sweden through their European scout Håkan Andersson, who was responsible for such previous Red Wings late-round picks as Henrik Zetterberg and Pavel Datsyuk.
 At the time of his draft, Canucks general manager Dave Nonis described Edler as a "smooth skater and a big guy".
 Nonis added, "He needs some time [to develop], but in terms of raw skill, he's got quite a bit of it."